lucasschmidt98py/Generator-Documentation/_sources/root/simulation.md

 ## Dices

-Dices are Uniformly Distributed Pseudo-Random numbers generated in the interval [0,1] and feed choice functions for random choices.
+Dices are Uniformly Distributed Pseudo-Random numbers, generated in the interval [0,1] and feed choice functions for random choices.
 A better mathematical justification for their use in Monte Carlo Simulations can be found in {cite}`duderstadt1979transport`.
 [TRandom](https://root.cern.ch/doc/master/classTRandom.html) class was used for generating random numbers.

 ```{code}
 TRandom *r = new TRandom()